 “The Pieta is the most extraordinary piece of rock you will ever see.”

 No doubt it would have been had I caught a moment’s glimpse among the irritable swarm of flashy photographers.
 I retreated and escorted myself to a small church near the Colosseum where Michelangelo’s majestic Moses perched patiently, waiting to share a moment of solace away from the collective confinement of St. Peter’s.

 Mozzare means to cut or chop off, and fiato is your breath.
 Mozzafiato therefore follows the collocative pattern of its closest English equivalent, “breathtaking”, but the act of amputating one’s air feels more sudden and extreme than the simple act of taking, and somehow more appropriate for a country possessed of such “breath-chopping” beauty.

-8. Dietrologia (noun) - The belief in hidden, underlying realities
+8. Dietrologia (Noun) — The Belief in Hidden, Underlying Realities

 I learned my first Italian words out of nutritional necessity as my stomach rumbled, and jumbled words came tumbling urgently from my very English mouth.
 The arrival of the dish you ordered is an affirmation of the utility of your new words, your new language, and a further mini-motivation to continue learning.
 These mini-motivations are fundamental to the language learning process, and continue to fuel my interest in languages in general and Italian in particular.

-Words like dondolare and sfizio offer an enjoyable euphony, whilst mozzafiato and struggimento provide a deeper, more nuanced angle on their English equivalents, to which I am always destined to refer back.
+Words like allora and sfizio offer an enjoyable euphony, whilst mozzafiato and struggimento provide a deeper, more nuanced angle on their English equivalents, to which I am always destined to refer back.
 Dietrologia sheds light on a particularly Italian worldview.
 When we weave these levels together we form a map by which a culture can be navigated.
 It is my belief that this map will deliver you to a destination infinitely more rewarding than any guidebook, and it is this belief that continues to drive me to learn languages.

 From Rome I headed back north to Milan and then across the border to Switzerland, where I had to oil the rusty gears of my school French, but that’s another story for another time, and another collection of favorite words.